 The face of the car has some really interesting details.
 To start with, the radiator grille has taken a really low position on the massive new bumper.
 The chrome lined, single frame hexagonal grille houses the registration plate surrounded by a unique mesh pattern.
 The central elements of each mesh unit stand out as illuminated studs, as light falls on them from certain angles (see image below)

 The bonnet is styled as though it’s slashed off before its end – somewhat in the Nissan Micra fashion.
 The plastic panel ahead of the bonnet merges into a narrow slit holding the Hyundai emblem.
 Flanking this slit are the newly designed swept back headlamps with integrated blinkers on the inner ends and interesting chrome elements inside.
-On top of the headlamps units are white accents, which would turn into daytime running lights for the Euro spec variants.
-Hyundai are not offering the feature for India, which is surprising as the previous gen version had it.
+On top of the headlamp units are white accents, which would turn into daytime running lights for the Euro-spec variants.
+Hyundai is not offering the feature for India, which is surprising as the previous gen version had it.

 The mesh treatment continues below the radiator grille on the narrow air dam, which broadens towards its exterior ends to house the angularly shaped fog lamps.
 The lowermost portion of the front bumper is finished in an aggressively styled, wing-like, extended fashion, adding some more character to the fascia.

 In profile, the large, swept back headlamps extend onto the fenders.
 The surface beyond the chrome element is finished in black and culminates above the front wheel arch.
 The headlamp’s rearmost end marks the beginning of the Elite i20’s shoulder line, which gets stronger as it traverses the car’s length before ending strongly into the aggressively styled tail-lamps.